From architecture to recruitment

 It’s a great office environment – the people are really friendly and genuinely want to support their colleagues.
 We’re always celebrating each other’s successes!

-I’d also describe the Madrid office as a very social place – every Thursday, we head to a local bar after office hours to unwind and we also hold regular socials to welcome new joiners and help them get to know their colleagues on a more personal level.
+I’d also describe the Madrid office as a very social place – usually we do afterworking to unwind and we also hold regular socials to welcome new joiners and help them get to know their colleagues on a more personal level.
 A lot of our staff are from outside Madrid so this really helps people to not only settle in their new role, but also the Madrid way of life.

 Despite the Madrid office being a real melting pot of experiences and backgrounds, I’ve found all of my colleagues share the same drive and commitment to excelling in their roles.
 As a result, we have a very motivated office environment - we spur each other on to be the best we possibly can.